top of page

 The Power of Phytochemicals: How Comfrey Became Known as Knit Bone

-Comfrey, also known as Symphytum officinale, is a powerful herb that has been used for centuries for its medicinal properties.
+Comfrey, also known as Symphytum officinal, is a powerful herb that has been used for centuries for its medicinal properties.
 This plant, with its delicate purple and white flowers, is commonly found in Europe, Asia, and North America.
 Its leaves have a distinct smell, reminiscent of cucumber and borage, making it a popular addition to herbal gardens.
 However, it is not just its fragrance that makes comfrey stand out.
 Its high concentration of phytochemicals, or plant-based chemicals, has earned it the nickname "knit bone" due to its ability to heal bones and wounds.
-We will explore the fascinating history and uses of comfrey and how its phytochemicals have made it a powerful healing agent.
+We will explore comfrey's fascinating history and uses and how its phytochemicals have made it a powerful healing agent.

 Exploring Symphytum officinale: